 Guido of Arezzo, an 11th century Italian Benedictine monk, mapped all available notes in medieval music theory, known as ‘the whole gamut’, from the Latin gamma ut, being the Greek letter gamma, Γ, used for the lowest note, bass G, and the syllable ut, being the lowest note of a hexachord (a pattern or scale of 6 rising notes with the names ut, re, mi, fa, sol, and la).

 You will notice that the gamut, on which the modes are based, is entirely diatonic, with no sharps or flats, with the one exception of Bb, for an audible reason.
-When the notes B and F are played or sung against each other they produce a tritone, three whole tones, an augmented fourth, named diabolus in musica, the devil in music, or the devil’s interval.
-Since Bb is part of the diatonic gamut, when B and F appear against each other, the B can be flattened to avoid a tritone, as follows:
+When the notes B and F are played or sung against each other they produce a tritone, the interval of three whole tones, a diminished fifth for B–f or augmented fourth for f–b, which sounds like this:

-The gamut notes in this system were known as musica recta or musica vera, meaning right or true music.
-This implies that any changed notes – flattened or sharpened from the gamut notes – were wrong, and this is just what the church taught: each mode had a particular sound and was associated with a particular mood, so changing notes would sully the nature of the mode or mood.
+The gamut notes in this system – diatonic except for Bb – were known as musica recta or musica vera, meaning right or true music.
+This implies that any changed notes – flattened or sharpened from the gamut notes – were wrong, and indeed altered notes were given the name musica ficta or musica falsa, meaning feigned or false music, a term used in several 13th and 14th century treatises by writers such as Johannes de Garlandia (De mensurabili musica, France, c.
+1240), Johannes de Grocheio (Ars musicae, Paris, c.
+1270–1300) and Walter Odington (De Speculatione Musices, Evesham, England, before 1316).
+The idea was that each mode had a particular sound and was associated with a particular mood, so changing notes would sully the nature of the mode or mood.

 It was such changes that led Swiss music theorist, Heinrich Glarean (also Glareanus), to update modal theory, extending the 8 modes to 12 in his Dodecachordon, 1547.
 To the original 8, he added: